 A few of the unhealthy perspectives I had really shock me still.
 ‘I didn’t get to 450 calories today so I’ve failed‘.
 Or ‘I didn’t hit my move, stand, overall calorie goals!’
 The watch literally tells you what goals you need to hit (and I didn’t know how to change them).
 The fact that a smartwatch comes with a preset goal doesn’t mean I should’ve stuck with it!
 ‘My heart rate isn’t in its target zone so I’m not working out hard enough.’
 This is a dangerous mindset as well.
 Not every workout is going to make my heart rate shoot through the roof.
 I have a naturally low heart rate and low blood pressure.
 That means during a workout, it would be unhealthy for me to assume I’m not doing anything if my heart rate isn’t 175 bpm.

-Allowing Notifications to Come Through While I’m Working
+Notifications While Working

 Too much of a good thing is a bad thing.
 Seriously..
 I don’t think truer words have ever been spoken.
 Phones, tablets, laptops..
 I don’t care what brand you have – you need to unplug.
 The smartwatches we wear are no exception.
 Constantly having notifications put us in a state of anxiety whether or not we realize it.
 Even if your phone is in the other room, the fact that you can get a message on your watch means you haven’t really set those healthy boundaries.
 (More on how to set healthy boundaries soon!)
 We’ve come along way from snail mail and it can be really great to just call up your girlfriend for a pedicure.. but I truly believe that sometimes the overload of communication can be a bad thing.

-Leaving On My Apple Watch During Leisurely Activities
+Apple Watch During Leisurely Activities

 Leisure activities and work are as different as they come, but the one thing they have in common?
 The need for focus.
 I went on a hike in Red River Gorge here in Kentucky.. and even though the hike itself was beautiful!?
 I was disappointed with myself in the end because I hadn’t hit my calorie goals for the hike.
 That’s NOT what that hike was for, and that’s a negative mindset I don’t care to repeat.
 I was allowing that hunk of plastic and aluminum to distract me from the beauty of the hike.
 We need to focus on our leisure activities as a reset, and without proper boundaries – we don’t get that much-needed break!